 This is what makes this lovely blooming succulent the perfect indoor plant.

 To begin growing christmas cactus you need to get the fundamentals correct.
 This starts with the soil.

 The best soil for christmas cactus

 What is the best soil for christmas cactus?

-Now that you know which type of soil you should be using to grow christmas cactus what type of pot should you put it in?
+Now that you know which type of soil you should be using to grow christmas cactus what type of pots do christmas cactus like?

-Therefore, whatever pot you choose you must ensure it has very good drainage and, as I previously mentioned, only use well-draining soil alos.
+Therefore, whatever pot you choose you must ensure it has very good drainage and, as I previously mentioned, only use well-draining soil also.

 How to grow christmas cactus from seed